 We’ve known for years that political spending by powerful special interests like corporations threatens the integrity of the democratic process but when the Supreme Court decided in 2010 in Citizens United to give corporations the right to spend unlimited money in our elections, it opened the floodgates for a rush of corporate cash that is beginning to drown out the voices of ordinary citizens.

 Already in 2012, five times as much outside money has been spent than was spent in 2008.
 Worse, almost ninety percent of political ads were paid for by groups that don’t disclose their donors.

 All that outside money, aggregated with the help of the corporate form, is entirely unaccountable; it does not proportionately reflect the views of real people – of real citizens – and thus it skews the democratic process.

+There could not be a starker example of how corporate giving is disconnected from the views of the real people who comprise a corporation.
 This is exactly what a wiser Supreme Court warned against in 1990, when it ruled to protect against, “a different type of corruption in the political arena: the corrosive and distorting effects of immense aggregations of wealth that are accumulated with the help of the corporate form and that have little or no correlation to the public’s support for the corporation’s political ideas.”